cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 This draft complies with the requirements for PAKE protocols set forth in
 {{RFC8125}}.

+## User authentication versus Authenticated Key Exchange

+OPAQUE provides PAKE (password-based authenticated key exchange) functionality in the client-server setting.
+While in the case of user identification, wherein the focus is often on authentication, we stress that the key exchange element is essential.
+Indeed, in most cases, user authentication enforces some policy, and the key exchange step is essential for binding this enforcement to the authentication step.
+Skipping the key exchange part is analogous to carefully checking a visitor's credential at the door and then leaving the door open for others to enter freely.

 ## Envelope considerations

 It is possible to dispense with encryption in the construction of EnvU to